bazingamofos/Rookie-Zork/README.md

 # Rookie-Zork

 ## About the Developer
-This project was developed by an amateur 15-year-old as a final project for their computer applications course.
+This project was developed by an amateur 15-year-old as a final project for their computer applications course taking inspiration from the classic text-based adventure game Zork.
 It was their first project in programming, and they are very proud of it.

 ##
 ##